UtkarshRedd/Negation_handling/README.md

 18:              IF isinstance(word1.wup_similarity(word2),
 float) or isinstance(word1.wup_similarity(word2), int):
 19:                   SET temp TO 1 - word1.wup_similarity(word2)
-#Replacing with the antonym that has the maximum level of dissimilarity as per the wordnet IN nltk

 20:                  IF temp>max_dissimilarity:
 21:                      SET max_dissimilarity TO temp
 22:                      SET antonym_max TO ant